Pupil Premium Funding

 All members of Braybrook staff and governors are responsible for and wholly committed to meeting the pastoral, social and academic needs of EVERY child, within a caring environment.
 This is central to the school’s ethos, in supporting the growth of each and every individual within our whole school community.
 As with every child in our care, a child who is deemed to be “socially disadvantaged” is valued, respected and entitled to develop to his / her true potential, irrespective of need.

-To best support the good progress of our pupils, at Braybrook Primary School we:
+To best support the good progress of our pupils, at Braybrook Primary Academy we:

 - ensure that teachers know who their disadvantaged pupils are